hornos/gridhowto/README.md

 ## Slurm
-Create a munge key for the cluster:
+Slurm is a batch scheduler for the cluster with `low` `normal` and `high` queues.
+First you have to create a munge key to protect authentication:

     dd if=/dev/random bs=1 count=1024 > etc/munge/munge.key